Game of Coding: Sybil Resistant Decentralized Machine Learning with Minimal Trust Assumption

 Each adversarial node $a \in \mT$ sends some function, possibly randomized, of $\bu$ to the DC,

 where $\bn_a$ is arbitrary noise independent of $\bu$, and $\{\bn_a\}_{a \in \mT} \sim g(\{n_a\}_{a \in \mT})$, for some joint probability density function $g(.)$.
 The adversary selects $g(.)$, and the DC is unaware of this choice.
 We assume that the adversary has access to the exact value\footnote{Note that this is a strong assumption about the adversary.
 In practice, the adversary may be weaker, as they could also have a noisy estimate of $\bu$.
 Nonetheless, our proposed scheme and main insights would still apply in such cases.} of $\bu$.
-Additionally, we assume that the PDFs of $\bu$ and $\bn_h$ are public and known to all, and that $\Delta \ll M$.
+Additionally, we assume that the PDF of $\bn_h$ is public and known to all.

 The DC receives $\underline{\by} \triangleq \{\by_1, \dots, \by_N\}$ and evaluates the results according to the following steps (See Fig.~\ref{fig:General Model}):

 \begin{enumerate} \item \textbf{Accept or Reject}: Define $\max(\underline{\by}) \triangleq \max \by_i$ and $\min(\underline{\by}) \triangleq \min \by_i$ for $i \in [N]$.
 The DC \emph{accepts} $\underline{\by}$ if and only if $\max(\underline{\by}) - \min(\underline{\by}) \leq \eta \Delta$ for some $\eta \geq 2$.
 We denote by $\acce$ the event that the inputs are accepted.
 Additionally, we define